 Quila

-QUILA Estate was founded in 2019 as a personal project of Bisso A., a wine journalist with international fame (see article in La revue du vin de France from 2008) that has also worked as a winemaker around the world (Chile, South Africa, France, Greece, Portugal and the US) and for the previous 7 years as a winemaker in chief of a winery in Barolo area.
+QUILA is a certified organic vineyard and winery in Neive, Piedmont (Barbaresco area).
+The estate was founded in 2019 as a personal project of Bisso A., a wine journalist with international fame, that has also worked as a winemaker around the world (Chile, South Africa, France, Greece, Portugal and the US) and for the previous 7 years as a winemaker in chief of a winery in Barolo area.
 His Barolo “Aculei” from the 2016 vintage won the “Best in Show” prize at DWWA-2020 (97 points) and was placed among the 50 best wines of the world by the jurors of the biggest international wine competition.

 The name QUILA derives from the common part of the Italian word “aquila” (eagle) as the estate vineyards in Cossano Belbo (Langhe) have the form of an eagle’s head and “tequila” as a large quantity of agave had been planted there by the previous owners.
 QUILA’s logo represents an eagle’s head and agave leaves in form of a wing.
 Also the Golden eagle is the official symbol of Mexico as well as tequila is its most famous drink worldwide.
 The connection with Mexico comes also through the so called Mexican “Nebbiolo”, one of the top red grapes grown in the country, which actually is another Piedmontese variety, nearly extinct in its homeland.
 One of the main QUILA’s missions is to discover the potential of this “secondary variety” that has already received numerous accolades under the Mexican flag, in its homeland.
 The research started in 2015 and involves already several producers from Mexico and the Universities of Turin & Piacenza.